 Kids + Extracurricular Activities = $$$

-Since today is National Son’s Day I was looking back at pictures of my boys.
+(Originally posted on March 4, 2021) Since today is National Son’s Day I was looking back at pictures of my boys.
 I have two, Auston and Aidon.
 They are 16 and 14 at the present and have ALWAYS been very active in extracurricular activities.
-The majority of photos I have on my camera roll are at one sporting event or another.
+The majority of photos I have on my camera are at one sporting event or another.
 Auston started playing sports when he was 3 years old.
 As soon as Aidon was old enough to start playing, he did too.
 Over the last 13 years I don’t know how many track meets, baseball, basketball, football, and soccer games I have attended!
 Let me just tell you though…IT’S A LOT!!!
 Juggling two boys playing every sport they could was strenuous on our bank account back in the day.
 Mainly because we did not budget for it.
 Having to buy new shoes for every season of every sport, new uniforms, sign up fees, gas and eating out… the list goes on and on.
-I know I am not the only one that has any understanding of the strain extracurricular activities can have on your financially.
+I know I am not the only one that understands the strain extracurricular activities can have on your financially.

 For some of you, it’s your daughter that plays all the sports or is choir, theatre, gymnastics, cheer, etc… The list seems endless on the things kids can participate in these days.
 And that’s not a bad thing but it can be a very expensive thing.
 A couple of years ago I even took Aidon to a Rubik Cube competition in Oklahoma.
 Yes, you heard me.
 A Rubik’s Cube competition.
 We had to pay to register for the competition, gas to drive to Lawton, Ok.
 Hotel stay and meals.